-On May 26, 2020, we entered into the License Agreement with Vernalis.
-Pursuant to the License Agreement, Vernalis granted us an exclusive worldwide royaltybearing license to develop and commercialize a compound that we refer to as ANEB-001, as well as access to and a right of reference with respect to any regulatory materials under its control.
+On May 26, 2020, we entered into an exclusive license agreement (the "License Agreement") with Vernalis Development Limited, formerly Vernalis (R&D) Limited ("Vernalis").
+Pursuant to the License Agreement, Vernalis granted us an exclusive worldwide royalty-bearing license to develop and commercialize a compound that we refer to as ANEB-001, as well as access to and a right of reference with respect to any regulatory materials under its control.
 The License Agreement allows us to sublicense the rights thereunder to any person with similar or greater financial resources and expertise without Vernalis' prior consent, provided the proposed sublicensee is not developing or commercializing a product that contains a CB1 antagonist or is for the same indication covered by the trials or market authorization for ANEB-001.
 In exchange for the exclusive license, we agreed to pay Vernalis a non-refundable signature fee of \$150,000, total potential developmental milestone payments of up to \$29,900,000, total potential sales milestone payments of up to \$35,000,000, and low to mid-single digit royalties on net sales.
-Subsequently, in May 2021 as part of the IPO, we issued 192,857 shares of common stock to Vernalis in lieu of future milestone payments of \$1,350,000.